-As a ‘digital nomad’ who’s been living and working from Buenos Aires for the better part of the last 3 years, I thought I should share some of what I’ve learned by being here.
-Buenos Aires is often overlooked by most nomads, who flock to places like Medellin in Colombia.
+As a ‘digital nomad’, who has been living and working from Buenos Aires for the better part of the last 3 years, I thought I should share some of what I’ve learned by being here.
+Buenos Aires is often overlooked by nomads, who flock to places like Medellin in Colombia.

-Yet Argentina has some surprising benefits for those who choose to move further afield.
-Sure, it has some downsides too.
+Yet, Argentina has some surprising benefits for those who choose to move further afield.
+Sure, it also has some downsides.
 But the positives of living and working (online) from Argentina outweigh the negatives.
-Here’s my take on living in Airbnb’s in Buenos Aires while working online.
+Here’s what I’ve learned while living in Airbnb’s in Buenos Aires as a digital nomad.

 Digital Nomad Visas For Argentina

-As a national of a first world country you can enter Argentina without a visa and be granted 90 days on arrival with a simple stamp in your passport.
-You can then extend that 90 days out to 180 days for a couple of dollars by simply visiting any Aduana (Customs and Border) office.
+As a national of a first world country, you can enter Argentina without a visa.
+And you’ll be granted 90 days on arrival with a simple stamp in your passport.
+You can then extend that 90 day tourist visa out to 180 days for a couple of dollars, by simply visiting any Aduana (Customs and Border) office.

-Unlike Colombia which limits visitors to a maximum of 180 days per calendar year, Argentina has no such legislation.
-So you can get a new 90 day stamp each and every time you cross the border.
-So, if like me you want to stay more than 180 days a year in Argentina, it’s as simple as taking a weekend getaway in a neighboring country.
+Unlike Colombia, which limits visitors to a maximum of 180 days per calendar year, Argentina has no such legislation.
+So, you can get a new 90 day stamp each and every time you cross the border.
+And if like me you want to stay more than 180 days a year in Argentina, it’s as simple as taking a weekend getaway in a neighboring country.

 No digital nomad visa is needed for Argentina.
 And unlike Colombia, you won’t need to spend 6 months of the year somewhere else.